An Introduction To Tethered Drones

 Tethered drones are any drone physically connected to a power station on the ground.

 There are variations of tethered drones, ranging from a standard drone tethered to the ground by using a regular fishing line, to programmed drones that use a specialized hardware tether.
 Specialized tethers utilize a high voltage, direct current to operate.

 The tether cable contains lightweight and thin conductors, which reduce the wind drag, enabling the drone to reach a higher altitude (around 400 feet).

-A Power station on the ground converts AC electricity into the higher-powered DC.
+A Power station (aka drone station or tether station) on the ground converts AC electricity into the higher-powered DC.
 The drone itself also has a DC-DC converter to supply lower-voltage power to the camera system and other components.

 Specifics of operations will vary per company as they have different designs for their tethered drone systems.
 Tethered drones are also easy to extract and retract using a winch system to which they are typically connected.